hardcore-sushi/DroidFS/README.md

   Decrypt and open file using external apps.
 These apps could save and send the files thus opened.
   </li>
   <li><h4>Expose open volumes*:</h4>
   Allow open volumes to be browsed in the system file explorer (<a href="https://developer.android.com/guide/topics/providers/document-provider">DocumentProvider</a> API).
 Encrypted files can then be selected from other applications, potentially with permanent access.
+This feature requires "*Keep volume open when the app goes in background*" to be enabled.
   </li>
   <li><h4>Grant write access:</h4>
   Files opened with another applications can be modified by them.
 This applies to both previous unsafe features.